 Does Contra Costa County have an online court records search?

-Can you look up marriage or divorce records in Contra Costa County?
+Where do I find marriage and divorce records for Contra Costa County?

 Can I use these searches for jobs, housing, or insurance decisions?